peterbakonyi05/under-the-hood-of-bundling-tools/README.md

 ├── /src/                         # Source code
 │   ├── /common-js/               # Naive CommonJS bundler
 │   ├── /dummy/                   # Dummy examples with tests
-│       ├── require-detector      # Getting dependencies of a CommonJS module using RegExp │       ├── es6-to-cjs-transfor   # Converting ES6 `export` to CommonJS `require` statements
+│       ├── module-dependencies   # Easiest way to get the dependencies of a module │       ├── require-detector      # Getting dependencies of a CommonJS module using RegExp │       ├── es6-to-cjs-transfor   # Converting ES6 `export` to CommonJS `require` statements
 └── package.json                  # The list of 3rd party libraries and utilities